pwdrysdale/pwdrysdale/README.md

-Hi,
+# Hey,

-I'm Pete.
+# I'm Pete.

-I am looking to become a full stack developer.
+# I am looking to become a full stack developer.

 I have done some work in NodeJS and React, and currently looking to expand my skillset into GraphQL, Postgres, Bash and Typescript.